edannenberg/mage-mirror/README.md

 `PATCH_SUPEE-4334_EE_1.11.0.0-1.13.0.2_v1.sh`
 `PATCH_SUPEE-1868_EE_1.13.x_v1.sh`

+Which are excluded only for Magento 1.8.x.

-`PATCH_SUPEE-1868` seems to be broken for Magento 1.8.x and `PATCH_SUPEE-4334` depends on the former.
+`PATCH_SUPEE-1868` is broken for Magento 1.8.x and `PATCH_SUPEE-4334` depends on the former.
 Both patches are supposed to address USPS api changes.
+1.7.x is unaffected and fully patched.

 Unofficial Patches: